d-wkim/project/docs/source/README.rst

 Eligibility criteria
     Randomized controlled trials that compared the outcomes of at least two of the six grafts adult patients for primary anterior cruciate ligament reconstruction surgery were considered for inclusion.
 Furthermore, only those that reported on the most directly comparable outcomes were included in the analyses.

-:Authors:
-:Description: Documentation for python code and scripts used in the project.
-Written in rST syntax and published `online <https://d-wkim-project.readthedocs.io/en/latest/README.html>`_.

-..
-NOTE:: This is a note.

 Systematic Review
 *****************